 What do you do to continue learning and building competencies as a provider?

 I am a current member of the American Counseling Association.
 Most recently, I have obtained certification as a Grief Counseling Specialist as well as a DBT Specialist.
-I have also obtained a digital badge credential on Applied Positive Psychology.
+In addition, I am also a certified Depression and Mood Disorder Treatment Professional and a Certified Integrative Mental Health Professional.
+I have obtained a digital badge credential on Applied Positive Psychology as well as Disaster Mental Health Counseling.
 I continue to attend trainings in order to enhance my clinical skills.

 What are you most excited about within the evolving mental health landscape?